-With a population of 18,639, Red Deer County covers an area of 4,042 square kilometres (1,575 square miles, 1,007,968 acres/407,925 hectares).
+With a population of 19,541, Red Deer County covers an area of 4,042 square kilometres (1,575 square miles, 1,007,968 acres/407,925 hectares).
 Within the north central boundary of Red Deer County is the City of Red Deer with a population of over 88,000 people.
-In the late 1990s, the Federal Census indicated that for the first time in 60 years, the rural population of Alberta outpaced the urban growth.
-The overall population of Red Deer County is greater than 116,000 including the City of Red Deer and the County's towns and villages.
+The overall population of Red Deer County is greater than 120,000 including the City of Red Deer and the County's towns and villages.

 In 2009, 94% of residents in the Red Deer Region reported being pleased with their quality of life, according to national pollster, Ipsos Reid.

 For more information please contact the Economic Development Department at 403.350.2155 or firstname.lastname@example.org.

 A Thriving Economy

 Red Deer County is in the heart of Alberta’s thriving Edmonton / Calgary corridor via the QEII Highway.
 We boast some of the lowest unemployment figures in the nation, as well as some of the highest household incomes in North America.
 Major employers include the oil and gas sector, agriculture as well as public sector employment.

 An active labour force over 100,000

 A 70.3% labour participation rate

 A tax rate in Red Deer County that is one of the most favourable in Canada

 Quality Utility Options